Dan Gifford: Leadership roles

 Gifford's role as vicar at St. John's included responsibility for discipleship, catechesis, evangelism, cross-cultural mission, and preaching.
 He served at St. John's throughout the congregation's departure from the Diocese of New Westminster during the Anglican realignment and its subsequent loss in its legal bid to retain its property and the rebranding as St. John's Vancouver.
 In 2002, Gifford was one of St. John's delegates at the New Westminster diocesan synod.
 After the synod controversially approved the blessing of same-sex unions, Gifford joined the St. John's delegates, along with delegates from eight other churches, in walking out of synod and asking for alternative episcopal oversight.

 Following the establishment of ANiC, Gifford also served as archdeacon for metro Vancouver, as a member of the ANiC finance committee, and on the ANiC Council.

 In November 2021, Gifford was elected coadjutor bishop of ANiC on the third ballot.
 ACNA Archbishop Foley Beach consecrated him as a bishop on 6 February 2022 at the Church of the Good Shepherd in Vancouver.
 He succeeded Masters as diocesan bishop at ANiC's synod on 2 November 2022.
 In addition to serving as coadjutor bishop, he also served as area bishop for congregations in western Canada.
-In the summer of 2022, Gifford announced that ANiC will elect a suffragan bishop to care for congregations in eastern Canada, succeeding Masters, in fall 2023.
+In the summer of 2022, Gifford announced that ANiC will elect a suffragan bishop to care for congregations in eastern Canada, succeeding Masters, in fall 2023, which resulted in the election of Mike Stewart.